 We introduced 360º degree photographic documentation of the sensitive areas we inspect as part of our electronic surveillance detection (TSCM) protocol.
-This assures we will detect subtle environmental changes during re-inspections.
+This assures we will detect subtle changes or additions during re-inspections.
 (Photo – Inspection of limousine wheel well.)

-Our client requested eight TSCM inspections… all at different locations (some international), same day, same time, and repeat three times.
-Our network of associates handled it.
+Our client asked us to manage eight TSCM inspections… all at different locations (some international), same day, same time, and repeated every week for three weeks.
+Our excellent network of associates handled it flawlessly.

 A new technology, Backscatter X-ray, is being deployed by U.S. Customs as a drug and money detection aid.
 We field tested this instrument to see if we could use it to help our clients.
 As amazing as the technology is, we found the screen resolution needed improvement for our purposes.
 We will keep our eye on it.